Application Service Provider Definition

 How Does Avi Networks Provide Application Services?

-The Avi Vantage Platform from Avi Networks Provides Application services such as, load balancing, intelligent web application firewall and elastic service mesh using a 100% software approach.
+The Avi Vantage Platform from Avi Networks Provides Application services such as, load balancing, intelligent web application firewall and container ingress using a 100% software approach.
 This allows for unprecedented control, flexibility and insight into the services being used for application delivery and beyond.

 For more information on Application Services from Avi Networks see the following resources: